-The District was established for the purpose of managing the financing, acquisition, construction, maintenance and operation of a portion of the infrastructure necessary for community development within the District.
+The District was established for the purpose of managing the acquisition, construction, maintenance, operation and financing of a portion of the infrastructure necessary for community development within the District.

 The District is governed by the Board of Supervisors ("Board") which is composed of five members.
 The Supervisors are elected by qualified electors within the District.
 To carry out the purpose of the District, the Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-One Board member is affiliated with Birchwood Acres Limited Partnership ("Developer") at September 30, 2010.
+These powers include, but are not limited to: